c-er/15424-project/README.md

 embedding it in a website and enabling verbose output that allows the reader to trace the operation of the algorithm.

-Our presentation of the algorithm also differs from both of the above by including _animated_ visualizations intended to complement text-based explanations.
+Our presentation of the algorithm also differs from both of the above in that it includes _animated_ visualizations intended to complement text-based explanations.

 # Background